-Contentious Probate Rules – Contentious Probate Disputes
+Contentious Probate Rules

 Contentious Probate rules exist to provide individuals who are dissatisfied with the current distribution of the deceased person’s estate with a legal remedy to rectify their dissatisfaction.
 If you rely on contentious probate rules to correct your loss of inheritance.
 Claiming an inheritance can be a very lengthy and long process.
 Going Legal Limited try to resolve all contentious probate disputes also describe the range of disputes that arise after someone has died.

 Contentious Probate claims can arise whether the Deceased person made a Will or not.
 If the Deceased person did not make a Will, their estate will be distributed according to the Rules of Intestacy.
-Contentious Probate claims can arise here if the beneficiaries under the Rules of Intestacy exclude an individual(s) who expected to inherit, or who feel they ought to have inherited from the Deceased person estate.
+Contentious Probate claims can arise here if the beneficiaries under the Rules of Intestacy exclude any individual(s) who expected to inherit, or who feel they ought to have inherited from the Deceased person estate.
 If the Deceased person did make a Will, but that Will does not comply with prevailing legislation, then contentious probate claims can also arise.

 There can be some confusion around when a Caveat should or should not be used.
-If you are considering lodging a Caveat against a Deceased person’s estate, or have already done so, or you have already received a Warning against a Caveat you have lodged requesting that you enter an Appearance, then you may wish to be introduced to a Solicitor that is experienced in Contentious Probate Rules in order to resolve your case.
+If you are considering lodging a Caveat against a Deceased person’s estate, or have already done so, or you have already received a Warning against a Caveat you have lodged requesting that you enter an Appearance, then you may wish to be introduced to a Solicitor that is experienced in Contentious Probate Rules to resolve your case.

 What is Contentious Probate?

-Contentious Probate claims arise when a Deceased person’s Will, or their estate if the Deceased person did not make a Will, is disputed because an individual received, or is due to receive nothing or less than their rightful inheritance.
+Contentious Probate claims arise when a Deceased person’s Will, or their estate if the Deceased person did not make a Will, is disputed because an individual received or is due to receive nothing or less than their rightful inheritance.
 The estate or Will may become open to litigation if a disappointed individual relies on Contentious Probate rules to correct their loss of inheritance.